 A line of legs in motion can be seen through the top windows outside the pool area of the Rec Center on CU’s campus.

-This space overlooking the pool was converted from audience seating to offer more elliptical machines and cardio spaces for Rec Center users.
+This space overlooking the pool was converted from audience seating to offer more elliptical machines, such as Nordictrack 1750 vs Bowflex t10, and cardio spaces for Rec Center users.
 The move was just one of the adjustments made to help adapt the facility to patrons’ needs without making additions since 1990, former CU Recreation Services Associate Director John Meyer said.